Tree Root Removal Cost

 man cutting tree stump

-If a stump remains in the ground, the roots still have a source of nutrients from shoots and suckers, and they will continue to grow, albeit more slowly.
-Therefore, the roots can still cause problems.
-Stump grinding effectively and efficiently removes any remaining roots and prevents regrowth.
+If a stump remains in the ground, roots retain a nutrient source through shoots and suckers and will continue to grow, which can still cause problems over time.
+Stump grinding removes any remaining roots effectively and prevents regrowth, allowing the area to be safely reused for landscaping.

 FAQs